microsoft/typespec/docs/getting-started/getting-started-rest/02-operations-responses.md

 ---
+id: 02-operations-responses
 title: Operations and Responses
 ---

-Got it!
-Let's wrap up the content on operations and responses.

----

-# Document 2: Operations and Responses
+# Operations and Responses

 ## Introduction